-We operate exclusively on private lands and have no production from federal mineral interests.
-Our oil and natural gas operations are subject to extensive, and frequently changing, laws and regulations related to well permitting, drilling, and completion, and to the production, transportation and sale of natural gas, NGLs and oil.
+We operate on private or state-owned lands, and we have no production from federal mineral interests.
+Our oil and natural gas operations are subject to extensive, and frequently changing, laws and regulations related to well permitting, drilling and completion, and to the production, transportation and sale of natural gas, NGLs and oil.
 We believe compliance with existing requirements will not have a material adverse effect on our financial position, cash flows or results of operations.
 However, such laws and regulations are frequently amended or reinterpreted.
-Additional proposals and proceedings that affect the oil and natural gas industry are regularly considered by Congress, federal agencies, the states, local governments and the courts.
+Additional proposals and proceedings that affect the oil and natural gas industry are regularly considered by Congress, federal agencies, state and local governments and the courts.
 We cannot predict when or whether any such proposals may become effective.
 Therefore, we are unable to predict the future costs or impact of compliance.
 The regulatory burden on the industry increases the cost of doing business and affects profitability.
 We do not believe that any regulatory changes will affect us materially differently from the way they will affect our competitors.